-Dr. Cassileth has performed hundreds of tummy tuck surgeries at her state-of-the-art surgical center.
-She understands the concerns that her patients have before their surgery and while it is second nature to her, she realizes that surgery raises a lot of questions.
+Our doctors have performed hundreds of tummy tuck surgeries at our state-of-the-art surgical center.
+They understand the concerns that our patients have before their surgery and while it is second nature to us, we realize that surgery raises a lot of questions.
 We want to provide general information based on the most commonly asked questions that patients have asked during their pre-surgery appointments.

 As always, you can contact our office for further information if needed.
 We have several staff available to help you get through your recovery from the day of surgery, until you are fully recovered.